General questions about the KB web collection

 Which websites are included in the selection?

-We publish an overview of the Web Archive several times a year.
+We publish an overview of the web collection several times a year.

 Which websites will not be included?

 If a website is difficult or impossible to archive because of the technology used (e.g. Flash or complex javascript), inclusion does not make sense.
 Websites containing illegal content will not be included.
-To some extent, we take into account other Dutch web archives by, for example, not including websites of political parties or public broadcasters.
+To some extent, we take into account other Dutch web archives and collections by, for example, not including websites of public broadcasters.

 Does the collection have any particular focal points?

 Websites with historical topics, museums and government websites are currently strongly represented in the collection.
-The collection specialists also compile special web collections, for example regarding the 2013 royal succession.
-In 2020, we started selecting Dutch websites in response to the Covid-19 pandemic as part of an international web collection.
+The collection specialists also compile special web collections, for example regarding the 2014 to 2018 commemoration of World War I. In 2020, we started selecting Dutch websites in response to the Covid-19 pandemic as part of an international web collection.
 In consultation with Tresoar, the KB archives several hundred Frisian websites.

 How often do you archive websites?